 All LED control is done over I2C using the HT16K33 interface library.
-This means SDA and SCL must be connected, see above for those pins.
+This means SDA (leftmost) and SCL (to the right of SDA) must be connected, see above for those pins.

 The default address is 0x70 but you can change the address to 0x71-0x77 by bridging solder onto the address pins.